 Hammock World is the only supplier of genuine Nylon netting hammocks in New Zealand.
-Authentic-Nylon hammocks hammocks are known as Mayan Silk Hammocks.
-We use genuine nylon yarn for the manufacture of our outdoor netting hammocks and can thereby offer an extended 5-year All-Weather Guarantee.
+Authentic-Nylon hammocks are known as Mayan Silk Hammocks.
+We use genuine nylon yarn for the manufacture of our outdoor netting hammocks and can thereby offer an extended 5-year All-Weather Warranty.

 Caution - Customers are being deceived by businesses selling inferior 'polypropylene' hammocks masquerading as 'nylon' hammocks, so purchase wisely!